jay-shenoy/LBM_everywhere/README.md

 Yes , It is not as hard as traditional turbulence modelling.

-It can do LES , k-epsilon
+It can do LES , k-epsilon (RANS) or even hybrid.

 ## Can LBM do flow of power law fluids ?